thebenkogan/chess/README.md

 # Description

 Two player chess game that can be played on two different computers.
+Have some fun playing chess!